openwms/org.openwms.tms.transportation/src/site/markdown/index.md

 ## Purpose
-**TMS Transportation** allows to create Transport Orders in automated warehouses.
-A Transport Order is used to transport pallets, boxes, cartons or other types of Transport Units between warehouse Locations.
-Usually more then one Transport Order are created when a customer order is received or when a lorry of goods arrives at the warehouse.
+**TMS Transportation** allows to create `TransportOrders` in automated warehouses.
+A `TransportOrder` is used to transport pallets, boxes, cartons or other types of `TransportUnits` between warehouse `Locations`.
+Usually more than one `TransportOrder` is created when a customer order is received or when a lorry of goods arrives at the warehouse.

-This kind of Transport Orders are meant to be used in automated warehouses only.
-Other concepts with other types of transports, like Movements, do better apply for manual warehouses.
+These kinds of `TransportOrders`s are meant to be used in automated warehouses only.
+Other concepts with other types of transports, like
+`Movements`, do better apply for manual warehouses (see the Movements Service for manual warehouses).

 ## Deployment
 This component is a crucial part of the TMS (Transport Management System) and is required